-We have undertaken a sensitivity analysis testing the resilience of equity IRR under adverse scenarios.
-Here, capex, opex, and revenue have been assumed to increase or decrease with 20%, while interest rate on debt has been checked at 18% p.a. and 14% p.a. and three-yearly tariff indexation has been tested with 20% and 30% and the ensuing effect on the equity IRR (vis-a-vis the base case) of the Project has been depicted in the table below:
+We have undertaken a sensitivity analysis testing the resilience of the equity IRR under adverse scenarios.
+Here, capex, opex, and revenue have been assumed to increase or decrease with 20%, while interest rate on debt has been checked at 18% p.a. and 14% p.a. and three-yearly tariff indexation has been tested with 20% and 30% and the ensuring effect on the equity IRR (vis a vis the base case) of the Project has been depicted in the table below:

-&lt;sup>10 In case of only C&T, tipping fee of TZS 12,000 per ton of waste has to be paid by the ProjectCo to CCD or to the landfill operator for disposing waste at the landfill site.
-Since, it is an operational expenditure it is depicted by a negative sign.
+5 In case of only C&T, tipping fee of TZS 25,300 per ton of waste has to be paid by the ProjectCo to MMMC or to the landfill operator for disposing waste at the landfill site.
+Since it's an operational expenditure it is depicted by a negative sign.